justin8/convert_videos/README.md

   --audio-language TEXT           Only include audio streams in this language --subtitle-language TEXT        Only include subtitle streams in this
                                   language

-  --minimum-size INTEGER          Minimum file size in megabytes to process -h, --help                      Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```